Published: 17 January 2023

 - Where we need to perform the contract we have entered into with you.
 Information processed for this purpose includes, but is not limited to, the information you provide when you register for an event, or to enable us to process a donation.

-- Where we are required to comply with our legal obligations, such as for: reclamation of Gift Aid on your donations; statutory returns to the Charity Commission or ICO; responses to the Charity Commission or ICO in relation to audits or official investigations; responses to FOI Requests, under the Freedom of Information Act 2000.
+- Where we are required to comply with our legal obligations, such as for: reclamation of Gift Aid on your donations; statutory returns to the Charity Commission or ICO; responses to the Charity Commission or ICO in relation to audits or official investigations.

-- Where your consent is required, for example for sending emails or where sensitive personal data is recorded.
+- Where your consent is required, for example for sending emails or where special categories of personal data are recorded.
 You can withdraw your consent at any time and we will stop any processing of your personal data requiring your consent.
 See: “Your legal rights and choices in connection with your personal data”.

 Change of purpose